IBSE-IITM/GViNC/README.md

 # GViNC
-Genome graph Visualisation, Navigation and Comparison framework
+Framework for Genome graph Visualisation, Navigation and Comparison